abel-a3/Bike-Sales-Dashboard/README.md

-# 🚲 Bike Sales Dashboard – Excel-Based Business Intelligence Project
+# 🚲 Bike Sales Dashboard

 This project showcases a business intelligence workflow using Microsoft Excel to analyze customer data and identify patterns in bike purchasing behavior.
 It combines data cleaning, segmentation, and dashboarding to deliver actionable insights.